-The pkcs11_kmip provider supports symmetric keys with AES algorithms and encryption and decryption operations.
+In this Oracle Solaris release, the pkcs11_kmip provider supports only symmetric keys with AES algorithms and encryption and decryption operations.
 The following mechanisms are supported:

-For further information, see the pkcs11_kmip(5) man page.
+For further information, see the pkcs11_kmip(7) man page.

 This kmipcfg create command creates a server group, cluster1, with three KMIP-compliant servers.
 The three servers have the following host names:

 # kmipcfg create \ -o server_list=server1.example.com,server2.example.com,server3.example.com \ -o client_p12=cluster1_cred.p12 \ -o failover_limit=3 cluster1

 Note the following:

 Each –o option specifies one property in the server group configuration.
 See the kmipcfg(8) man page for a full list of configuration properties.

 Since the port numbers for the servers in this example are not specified, the default port 5696 will be used.